 Three days of 867.03 backlog is created in all TDSP territories

+This option addresses many of the PUCT staff concerns.
+Main points are that Pilot Rules would main in effect through January 2002.
+All caps (5% customer class and 20% ESI load) would be lifted.
+Customers not choosing would not be transferred to the Affilliate until the month of February 2002, based on meter read date as previously defined.

 Option C: New Proposed Option

 All market participants migrate to version 1.4 on December 29 – 30, 2001